revolverocelot1/-webui-faceswap-unlocked/README.md

 2. Click on the "Activate" before generate.
 3. Optionally, select the face number you wish to swap (from right to left) if multiple faces are detected in the image.
 4. The resulting swapped face will be displayed.
 5. If the quality is not satisfactory (and it is often quite average), you can try using the "Restore Face" feature or explore additional options in the "Extra" tab for further improvement.
+You can also select an upscaler from the menu.
+This will activate CodeFormer and the chosen upscaler (scale=1).
+The result may be satisfactory, but gives less control than the extra tab.

+### Img2Img :

+You can choose to activate the swap on the source image or on the generated image, or on both.
+Activate on source image allows you to start from a given base and apply the diffusion process to it.

-Img2Img should work but only the masked part will be swapped.
+Inpainting should work but only the masked part will be swapped.